All posts

 The Takeaway

-The IRS doesn't hand out deductions - you have to claim them.
+The IRS doesn't hand out deductions; you have to claim them.
 That means tracking every qualifying expense throughout the year, not scrambling in April.
-A single missed deduction category could cost you hundreds or even thousands of dollars.
+A single missed deduction category could cost you hundreds or thousands of dollars.

 Stop tracking expenses manually.